It’s just so cute. And it fits into the palm of your hand. Meet the tiny Kodak Baby Brownie.

 Noted industrial designer Walter Teague designed this clever little camera.
-Perhaps it was a reflection of the time, but much of his work reflected streamlined and art-moderne sensibilities.
+Perhaps it reflected of the time, but much of his work involved streamlined and Art Deco sensibilities.
 But his designs were also practical and functional.
 To wit, on the Baby Brownie, the lever on the bottom separates the camera so you can load film.
 The spool clips are up front; you thread the film around the back.

 When new, the Baby Brownie cost just $1.
 That’s equivalent to about $18 today.
 I checked Amazon, by the way, and you can get a new digital camera for under $20.
 But the reviews say you won’t like it very much — faulty software and lousy image quality.
 And none of those cameras are made by a company you’d recognize, let alone the number one consumer camera maker in the world.

 If you like 127 cameras, by the way, also see my review of the Kodak Brownie Starmatic (here).
 I’ve also reviewed a couple other bakelite Kodak boxes, albeit for 620 film: the Brownie Hawkeye (here) and the Duaflex II (here).
 Or check out all of my camera reviews here.